lakiAlex/wp-advanced-categories-widget/readme.md

 ## About

-WP Advanced Categories Widget is a no fuss WordPress widget to showcase your categories with auto-generated background image.
-It's lightweight, simple to use and powerful in features.
+WP Advanced Categories Widget is a no fuss WordPress widget to showcase your categories with auto-generated background image by taking the featured image from first post of each category.
+The widget is lightweight, simple to use and powerful in features.

 The widget is built with the following philosophy: